deJames-13/larajs-system/README.md

 php artisan db:seed                         # This one only seeds the Products, Brand, Promos, Categories and USER php artisan db:seed --class=OrderSeeder     # Make sure that `php artisan queue:work` is working.
 Make sure that first db:seed is executed

+# To change the count of OrderSeeder
+# Goto database/seeders/OrderSeeder.php
+# change count $count = 50;